Pen – FrøyaRingen (NYTEK23)

 2.1 Types of brackets

-The variety of brackets are visualised in Figure 4.
+The variety of brackets are illustrated in Figure 4.

-Components of a mooring bracket are visualised in Figure 5.
+Components of a mooring bracket are illustrated in Figure 5.

 - Mooring bracket in galvanized steel